Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 What exactly is an ABI?
 How does it differ from an Application Programming Interface (API)?
 Why did I begin this post's title with "what _every_ Python developer should know"?
-Aren't these low-level details the kind of thing we can ignore most of the time in a high-level language like Python?
+Aren't these low-level details the kind of thing you can ignore most of the time in a high-level language like Python?

 In this post I hope to answer all these questions and build up your intuition about these topics.
 I also hope you'll learn some useful information about how Python projects that include native extensions are distributed, what the ABI compatibility tags that show up in wheel filenames mean, and how projects can choose to target different Python ABIs depending on the tradeoffs they want to make.
 By the end, you should be able to look at any wheel filename and know which Python interpreters it will install on — and why.

-You'll also learn about how the Python C API and ABI have evolved in recent years and how the new [free-threaded](https://py-free-threading.github.iio) interpreter fits into this story.
+You'll also learn about how the Python C API and ABI have evolved in recent years and how the new [free-threaded](https://py-free-threading.github.io) interpreter fits into this story.
-I'll also share how Python 3.15 will ship a new ABI that will fix the issues introduced by the free-threaded build.
+I'll also share how Python 3.15 will ship [a new ABI](https://docs.python.org/3.15/howto/abi3t-migration.html) that will fix the issues introduced by the free-threaded build.

 It's true that you can happily write Python for years without needing to understand any of the content of this post, so you may object to the title advertising this material as what _every_ Python developer should know.
 However, the moment you ship a package, debug why a wheel won't install, or need to understand why an import or Python function call segfaults — these details start to matter.